Free Independence and Unitary Design from Random Matrix Product Unitaries: Approximate Unitary Designs do not Imply Freeness

 Here, `$\Phi_A \preceq \Phi_B$' is the complete semidefinite ordering of channels, meaning that $\Phi_B - \Phi_A$ is a completely positive map (i.e., it maps quantum states to possibly unnormalized quantum states~\cite{wilde_2017}).
 To make sense of this, we note that an immediate corollary of Eq.~\eqref{eq:relError}, presented in the final row of Table~\ref{tab:example}: for any positive matrices $X,Y \geq 0$, an $\varepsilon$-approximate relative error design $\mc{E}$ satisfies

 For example, for a relative error design, the higher moments of a projective measurement outcome of a random quantum state are assured to be relatively $\varepsilon$-close to the Haar prediction.
-It is worth noting that unlike the additive error definition, which bounds the one-norm distance for any observable (Eqs.~\eqref{eq:channelnorm}-\eqref{eq:diamond2}), relative error designs explicitly depend on the positivity of both the input $X$ and measurement $Y$.
+We stress that, unlike the additive error definition which bounds the one-norm distance for \textit{any} observable (Eqs.~\eqref{eq:channelnorm}-\eqref{eq:diamond2}), relative error designs explicitly depend on the positivity of both the input $X$ and measurement $Y$.

 One can also define a design in terms of different distant metrics.
 An $\varepsilon$-approximate \textit{relative frame potential} design satisfies [Eq.~\eqref{eq:framepotMain}]

 which we notice is equivalent to a $2$-norm distance between moment operators [Eq.~\eqref{eq:moment}].
 Finally, a $\varepsilon$-approximate \textit{tensor product expander} design (TPE) is defined in terms of the $2 \to 2$ channel norm distance between twirls,